Kayvon Zand: Background

-Zand was brought up in a single parent household by her mother.
+Zand was brought up in a single parent household by their mother.

 Nightlife

 Zand is the "ringleader" of the Zand Collective, a performance group of a dozen members.
-In July 2010 they gained attention when her act was banned from the Highline Ballroom, as the venue deemed their act to be too shocking.
+In July 2010 they gained attention when their act was banned from the Highline Ballroom, as the venue deemed their act to be too shocking.

 They were nominated for a Paper Magazine award in 2012, and they are known for throwing extravagant parties.
 Their dark, dance party, Dorian Gray, ran for the year of 2013, causing a controversy in the LES when the original venue for the party, the DL, came under fire from the local community board.
 The DL claimed they fired Zand because they were unaware they were throwing a dance party.
 Zand moved Dorian Gray to the Bowery Electric for its duration, and the party continued to receive favorable press.

 In 2014 Zand began a new event called Sex Fifth Avenue.
 The first edition took place at the Museum of Sex, where it was successful in cementing Zand's reputation for revitalizing NYC nightlife.
 Zand proceeded to launch Kayvon Zand's Metropolis at Webster Hall across 2016–2017.

 Zand has partnered with the Eventi Kimpton Hotels & Restaurants for a Halloween event in 2016.
 After taking 2020 off due to the COVID-19 pandemic, Zand's popular 849 party returned in 2021 with an Edward Gorey themed event titled Gorey 849.